 Biodiversity acts as a source of energy and has a major role in providing raw materials for industrial products such as oils, lubricants, perfumes, dyes, paper, waxes, rubber, etc.

-Importance of plant species for various medicinal use has been known since ages.
+The importance of plant species for various medicinal use has been known for ages.
 According to reports, more than 70 % of the anti-cancer drugs are derived from plants in the tropical rainforests.

 Scientific Role of Biodiversity